de Sitter State in Heterotic String Theory: Quantum corrections, Glauber-Sudarshan state and M-theory

 {\Su Two}, the {\it signs} of $(\alpha_o, \beta_o)$ are important.
-If $\beta_o > +{2\over 3}$, it would mean that the size of the two-cycle ${\cal M}_2$ {\it shrinks} at late time when $g_s \to 0$.
+If $0 < \beta_o < +{2\over 3}$ and $\alpha_o \le 0$, it would mean that the size of the two-cycle ${\cal M}_2$ {\it shrinks} at late time when $g_s \to 0$ in the IIB side.
 Beyond certain short-distance scale, T-duality would become necessary, and if ${\cal M}_2 \equiv {\mathbb{T}^2\over \mathbb{Z}_2}$ $-$ with $\mathbb{Z}_2$ being the orientifold operation \cite{DRS} $-$ we see that the late time physics may be succinctly captured by either the Type I or the heterotic theory.
-On the other hand if $\alpha_o > +{2\over 3}$, the late time physics may still be given by the IIB theory, assuming no orientifolding operation, although problems like late-time singularities could arise in the absence of local isometries and in the presence of orientifolds.
-Note that we did not encounter any of these subtleties in \cite{coherbeta, coherbeta2} because both the space-time and the internal six-manifold had dominant scalings of $\left(-{8\over 3}, -{2\over 3}\right)$ and therefore the late-time physics was well within the supergravity limits\footnote{This doesn't mean that the dynamics are captured by classical supergravity.
-The late time physics is captured by weakly curved manifolds, but all perturbative, non-perturbative, non-local and topological corrections are {\it necessary} to solve the EOMs as shown in \cite{desitter2, coherbeta, coherbeta2}.}.
-(The subtleties with the M-theory torus are explained earlier.)
+On the other hand if $0 < \alpha_o < +{2\over 3}$ and $\beta_o \le 0$, the late time physics may still be given by the IIB theory, assuming no orientifolding operation, although problems like late-time singularities could arise in the absence of local isometries and in the presence of orientifolds.
+Note that we did not encounter any of these subtleties in \cite{coherbeta, coherbeta2} because both the space-time and the internal six-manifold had dominant scalings of $\left(-{8\over 3}, -{2\over 3}\right)$ and therefore the late-time physics was controlled by the low-energy effective action\footnote{This doesn't mean that the dynamics are controlled by classical supergravity as the late time physics is {\it not} necessarily captured by weakly curved manifolds, implying further that all perturbative, non-perturbative, non-local and topological corrections are {\it essential} to solve the EOMs as shown in \cite{desitter2, coherbeta, coherbeta2} and especially in \cite{joydeep}.
+The shrinking of the M-theory torus doesn't create any additional late-time singularities as we discussed earlier.}.